 Victorville is a larger medium-sized city located in the state of California.
 With a population of 122,312 people and 16 constituent neighborhoods, Victorville is the 50th largest community in California.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Victorville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Victorville is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Victorville who work in office and administrative support (13.34%), sales jobs (12.86%), and personal care services (7.32%).
+There are especially a lot of people living in Victorville who work in sales jobs (11.37%), office and administrative support (10.65%), and teaching (5.96%).

 The most common language spoken in Victorville is English.
 Other important languages spoken here include Spanish and Tagalog.